Smith Memorial Arch: History

-In 1891, Richard Smith (1821-1894), a wealthy Philadelphia electroplate and type founder, wrote a will that provided $500,000 ($ million today) for a memorial arch to be adorned with portraits of Pennsylvania's Civil War military and naval heroes.
+In 1891, Richard Smith (1821-1894), a wealthy Philadelphia electrotyper and type founder, wrote a will that provided $500,000 ($ million today) for a memorial arch to be adorned with portraits of Pennsylvania's Civil War military and naval heroes.
 Smith deposited the model and designs for the memorial with the Fidelity Insurance Trust and Safe Deposit Company and stipulated that: Fidelity president John B. Gest handle his request, that the architectural designs and construction be handled by Philadelphia architect James H. Windrim, and that the selection and supervision of sculptors for the specified portraits should be handled by the Fairmount Park Art Association (now the Association for Public Art).

 These provisions of the will went into effect upon the death of Smith's wife in 1895.
 Two years later, the Fairmount Park Art Association began to select the sculptors.
 The initial commissions were awarded on May 8, 1898, and the final sculpture was installed in 1912.

 The estate of Richard and Sarah Smith also funded the creation of Smith Memorial Playground & Playhouse, in East Fairmount Park.